-- Registrants shall admit and accept their own errors when proven wrong and refrain from distorting or altering the facts in an attempt to justify their decisions. - Registrants shall advise their clients or employers when they believe a project will not be successful.

-- 3. Registrants shall not accept outside employment to the detriment of their regular work or interest.
+- Registrants shall admit and accept their own errors when proven wrong and refrain from distorting or altering the facts in an attempt to justify their decisions. - 2.
+Registrants shall advise their clients or employers when they believe a project will not be successful. - Registrants shall not accept outside employment to the detriment of their regular work or interest.
 Before accepting any outside engineering or land surveying employment, registrants shall notify their employer. - 4.
-Registrants shall not employ or attempt to employ an individual by false or misleading pretenses. - 5.
-Registrants shall avoid any act tending to promote their own interests at the expense of the profession. - 6.
+Registrants shall not employ or attempt to employ an individual by false or misleading pretenses.

+- 5. Registrants shall not engage in any act tending to promote their own interests to the detriment of the profession. - 6.
 Registrants shall be truthful in professional reports, statements, or testimony.
-They shall include all relevant and pertinent information in such reports, statements, or testimony, which should bear the date indicating when it was current. - 7.
-Registrants shall avoid all conduct or practice which is likely to deceive the public. - 8.
+Registrants shall include all relevant and pertinent information in such reports, statements, or testimony. - 7.
+Registrants shall not willfully engage in any conduct or practice that intentionally deceives the public. - 8.
 Registrants shall not use statements containing a material misrepresentation of fact or omitting a material fact necessary to keep statements from being misleading or statements intended or likely to create an unjustified expectation.